Mitigating Attention Sinks and Massive Activations in Audio-Visual Speech Recognition with LLMs: Analysis of Audio-Visual LLMs

 We perform our analysis on Llama-based LLMs \cite{dubey2024llama} (since the trend is similar across LLMs, we report the results with Llama 3.2-3B) on ASR, VSR, and AVSR tasks with different compression rates and compute the attention scores $\alpha_i^l$ for each token across all layers.
 Figure~\ref{fig:attention_map} (a–c) presents the average attention maps aggregated across all heads and layers.
 We observe that the initial token consistently receives substantially higher attention compared to other tokens across layers, confirming the presence of a BOS sink.
 This observation is consistent with prior work \cite{xiao2023streamingllm}, which demonstrated that the BOS token serves as an attention sink.
 Furthermore, after layer 2, certain intermediate tokens begin to attract elevated attention scores as shown in Figure~\ref{fig:layer_analysis}(a), suggesting the emergence of intermediate attention sinks.
 These patterns highlight both BOS and intermediate sinks in ASR, VSR, and AVSR under different compression rates.
 Computing the attention score at different epochs during fine-tuning showed that these intermediate sinks appear as a result of fine-tuning unlike the BOS sink which we noticed is already present in the pre-trained LLM.

 Finally, we also notice that the intermediate sink tokens occur on tokens with low semantic value.
 This includes special tokens like \texttt{<audio>}, \texttt{</audio>}, \texttt{<video>}, \texttt{</video>} and prompt tokens.
 We hypothesize that this phenomenon occurs because these tokens are consistently present during training, leading the LLM to use them as anchors to absorb excessive attention while optimizing the loss function.
+Under high compression, where informative audio–visual tokens are scarce, intermediate sinks may bias attention toward semantically weak tokens at the expense of phonetic and lip-movement cues, potentially contributing to degraded performance.
 Later, in Section~\ref{sec:results}, we observe that mitigating these intermediate sinks leads to improved WER at high compression rates.